 Will a Communications Degree Prepare Students for Public Policy Jobs?

 There is no universal degree requirement for students who are interested in pursuing public policy jobs.
 Many aspiring public policy analysts and lobbyists choose to major in government studies, political science or communications.
 All of these degree options instill valuable competencies for future public policy professionals.

 However, an even better option is to choose a hybrid degree that combines communications with a specialization in public policy or political campaigns.
-A Bachelor of Arts in Communications with an Emphasis in Political Campaigns would thoroughly prepare students to excel in this field through a curriculum that instills in-depth knowledge of political theory and persuasive communication.
+A Bachelor of Arts in Communications would thoroughly prepare students to excel in this field through a curriculum that instills in-depth knowledge of political theory and persuasive communication.
 In this type of degree program, you could expect to study topics such as:

 - The principles of argumentation and advocacy, including the influential nature of varying worldviews and the use of argumentation in everyday communication

 - The distribution and application of political power and the influencing of political figures via political communication strategies